Looking for a Pasta with Wild Mushrooms, Walnuts, and Smoked Duck Breast Recipe?

 Recently, I travelled to Périgueux, a lovely city in the gastronomic Périgord region, for the Gourmand Book Fair, where I spent three days signing my first book and generally having a great time!
 Not only did I meet my readers, but I was also lucky enough to have dinner in an exceptional restaurant, the Café Louise.
 The food was so delicious that after my first meal there, I returned the next day to try out other dishes.
 One of them was pasta with wild mushrooms.
 Maryse, the remarkable chef at the restaurant, is a rare gem: she’s charming, highly talented, and attentive to what her clients want.

-This dish is full of savors: pasta in a creamy wild mushroom sauce, ground walnuts, Parmesan, and smoked duck breast all nestling on a bed of arugula.
+This Pasta with Wild Mushrooms, Walnuts, and Smoked Duck Breast Recipe is full of savours: pasta in a creamy wild mushroom sauce, ground walnuts, Parmesan, and smoked duck breast all nestling on a bed of arugula.
 Definitely a dish you can make at home, but if you’re in Périgueux, head straight for Café Louise at 10 Place de l’Ancien Hôtel de Ville to enjoy the original dish and meet Maryse and Olivier, her husband.

 Note: If you can’t get your hands on all three types of wild mushroom, make life simple and use what you can find.